 Jerry is free to use, and there are no forms, phone calls, or hassles!

-Read on to find out the nitty-gritty of getting car insurance with a provisional license.
+Read on to find out the nitty-gritty of provisional licenses and insurance

 What is a provisional license?

 A provisional license is granted to new drivers, usually teenagers, giving them the legal ability to drive a car as they learn the rules of the road before they earn their full driver’s license.

 Of course, there are numerous restrictions a driver on a provisional license needs to abide by, depending on the state.
 Some possible restrictions are:

 - Six months to a year on a provisional license before becoming fully licensed